IzzySoft/Adebar/README.md

 ## More details
 A documentation describing steps for installation, configuration, usage, and more can be found in [the project wiki][3].
+Examples of device documentation created by *Adebar* are [available here][5].

 ## Contribute